 This event dates back to the middle of the 16th century, when a young Turkish acrobat walked across a rope from an anchored boat to St. Mark’s bell tower, with only the help of a barbell for balance.
 During his descent, he paid tribute to the Doge who was watching from the balcony of the Ducal Palace.

 The enterprise was a huge success and was named the “Turkish Gully”.
 Over the years, it underwent variations until it became similar to what it is today- a winged man dropped at great speed and suspended on a rope.
 Hence the name, the “Flight of the Angel”.

 The flight turned into tragedy in 1759 when the acrobat crashed to the ground among a screaming crowd.
 From that moment, the man was replaced by a wooden dove and became the “Flight of the Dove”.

-Since 2001, the “angel” acrobat is once again human and has been interpreted by various women who are secured with a metal cable as they descend from the bell tower.
+Since 2001, the “angel” acrobat was once again human and has been interpreted by various women who were secured with a metal cable as they descended from the bell tower.

 In 2011, it was decided that the “angel” to take flight would be the young Venetian who had been crowned “Maria del Carnevale” the previous year.